mdomalai/BiomechStoneToolmaking_RSI/readme.txt

-Thank you for downloading the scripts of the study "Biomechanical demands of percussive techniques in the context of early stone toolmaking" (Macchi R., Daver G., Brenet  M., Prat S., Hugheville L., Harmand S., Lewis J., Domalain M.) !
+This repository contains the scripts associated with the study "Biomechanical demands of percussive techniques in the context of early stone toolmaking" (Macchi R., Daver G., Brenet  M., Prat S., Hugheville L., Harmand S., Lewis J., Domalain M.) Published in the Journal of the Royal Society Interface, 2021.

 To start: Put the EMG, Kinematic, RMC1_marker and EMG_maximal_voluntary_contraction files in different folders (there should be 4 folders in to addition to 1 for the backup files).